-We introduced DoFlow, a flow-based generative framework for causal time-series forecasting that unifies observational, interventional, and counterfactual queries on DAG-structured systems.
-DoFlow achieves accurate forecasting across causal queries and offers explicit likelihoods that support anomaly detection.
-Moreover, we provide a supporting counterfactual recovery result (Corollary \ref{cor:cf}) under certain assumptions.
-Experiments on synthetic DAGs and real applications show strong observational forecasts and effective causal query generation.
-This framework lays the foundation for domains such as healthcare, energy, and other areas where counterfactual and interventional forecasting is critical.
-DoFlow can also lead to a broader line of research on flow-based causal generative modeling.
-Extending this framework to partially observed, multi-modal, or physics-informed systems could enable scientific digital twins that reason under interventions and uncertainty.
-Such integration of causal structure and generative modeling represents a step toward a general theory of inference and control in complex dynamical environments.
+We introduced DoFlow, a flow-based generative framework for causal time-series forecasting that unifies observational, interventional, and counterfactual queries on DAG-structured causal systems.
+Moreover, we provide a supporting counterfactual recovery result for DoFlow (Corollary \ref{cor:cf}) under certain assumptions.
+Experiments on various synthetic DAGs and real applications show strong observational forecasts and effective prediction under causal queries.
+This framework lays the foundation for domains such as energy, healthcare, and other areas where counterfactual and interventional forecasting is critical.
+The integration of causal structure and generative modeling represents a step toward a general theory of inference and control in complex dynamical environments.